computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

 As we will explore, functions are an important *abstraction* mechanism.
-They allow us to *encapsulate* a piece of code and then reuse that code, without being concerned with how that piece of code works (other than knowing its purpose, parameters and return value).
+They allow us to *encapsulate* a piece of code and then reuse that code, without being concerned with how that piece of code works (other than knowing its purpose, parameters, and return value).
 For example, when we used ``random.randint``, we did not have to worry about the exact algorithm used to produce a random number.
 We just incorporated this functionality into our code, *abstracting* away the internal details